abinit/abinit/doc/tutorial/lattice_model.md

 ## 1 The Harmonic part of the lattice model

-As mentionned in this [[cite:Wojdel2013| paper]], define the reference of your model is the starting point in the construction of the model:
+As mentionned in [[cite:Wojdel2013]], define the reference of your model is the starting point in the construction of the model:

 ![Schema 1](lattice_model_assets/reference.png)